hugeen/burst/Readme.md

 Attempt to harmonize the different components of modern JavaScript environments (using **ES6**).

-I aim for **simplicity** and *minimalism*.

-Burst is a collection of libraries to build bigger things, such as applications or games.
+**burst** is a collection of libraries to build bigger things, such as applications or games.

 Each library is designed to be usable stand-alone or with few dependencies.